How Cities Can Address the Critical Need for Sustainable Development

 Community Planning for Smart Growth

 Building sustainability into a city’s infrastructure creates long-term livability, jobs and increases the quality of life.
-Planning for a low carbon future, while preserving resources such as water and green space, is critical in terms of meeting the challenges of climate change and population growth.
+Planning for a low carbon future, while preserving resources such as water and green space, is critical regarding meeting the challenges of climate change and population growth.

 The examples listed above are real-life projects for how cities can actively solve the problem of accommodating a large population while using fewer resources.